Thursday, June 30, 2016

 2LT Hofmann is buried in the Normandy American Cemetery.

-PVT Frederick J. Aniello
+PVT Frederick Joseph Aniello

 He had been working as a file clerk when he was drafted in July 1943.
 Sent overseas, he was already assigned to F Company 116th Infantry on D-Day and participated in the amphibious landing with that unit.
 PVT Aniello was killed in action on 23 Jun 1944.